vienatjeee/dns-blocklists/submit_pullrequest_here/repository_README.txt

 Broom - Cleans the Internet and protects your privacy!
 Blocks Ads, Affiliate, Tracking, Metrics, Telemetry, Phishing, Malware, Scam, Fake, Coins and other "Crap".

 > [!NOTE]
+> **Blocking type:** Relaxed/Balanced
+> This list version should not lead to any restrictions for the most part.
+It is particularly suitable for environments in which there is no admin nearby who can unblock something.

+> [!IMPORTANT]
 > Does not block error trackers such as Bugsnag, Crashlytics, Firebase, Instabug, Sentry, ... and other app-specific crash trackers.
 These are only blocked from the Pro version onwards.

 **Entries:** multi_dh domains/hosts - multi_dhc compressed hosts - multi_cp compressed domains